scribe-security/docs/docs/other-integrations/goreleaser.md

 # Goreleaser hooks
 Sboms and attestations can be created on the your source and application artifacts.
-Note valint is used by the goreleaser sign flow hooks.
+Note Valint is used by the goreleaser sign flow hooks.

 # SBOMs
-Using valint to create cyclonedx sboms for your project.
+Using Valint to create cyclonedx sboms for your project.

 ## Artifacts
 Using Goreleaser provided signing hooks.
 [Goreleaser documentation](https://goreleaser.com/customization/sign/)
-Note valint Attestations include SBOM payload.
+Note Valint Attestations include SBOM payload.

 Add the following to your goreleaser config to create an SBOM for all artifacts.
 ```YAML